750m – Sprint Distance

-On the day we will have approximately 20 rescue kayaks, a flat deck Army rescue boat, a Civil Defence rescue boat, a rescue rigid inflatable, Garda divers and Order of Malta personnel – all eyes on you.
+On the day we will have rescue kayaks, a rescue rigid inflatable and rescue swimmers – all eyes on you.

 We will also be setting athletes off in waves – this ensures a more comfortable start to your race.
-The large pontoon supplied by the Irish Army will slope into the water from the bank of the river, making it easy to enter and exit.
+The large pontoon supplied by Pontoon Ireland will slope into the water from the bank of the river, making it easy to enter and exit.

 General swim information

 - There will be a pontoon leading into the river.
 Swimmers must enter the river on the upstream side of the pontoon and exit on the downstream side only.

 - Please ensure you are happy with estimated swim time but this is only used as a guideline with the fastest male swimmers in wave 1, all female in wave 2 and a mix in the balance of waves You will have been given a swim hat with the colour for your wave which you MUST wear.

 - For safety reasons there will be a 10 to 15 minute gap between each swim start.
 IF YOU ARE A WEAK SWIMMER KEEP TO THE BACK OF YOUR START.

 - Swim start will be in the water near the river bank.